-A.

-The Merger of Fremont General Credit Corporation and Fremont Reorganizing Corporation Into the Debtor
+A. The Merger of Fremont General Credit Corporation and Fremont Reorganizing Corporation Into the Debtor reserves for creditors of FGCC and FRC.

 New World's Plan is designed to meet the two primary goals of Chapter 11-the reorganization of the business operation and the satisfaction of Claims and Equity Interests.